The Private Wealth & Private Client Review: New Zealand

 v Use of trusts

-The Trusts Act 2019 (Trusts Act) which received Royal Assent on 30 July 2019 and comes into force on 30 January 2021 aims to modernise and clarify the Trustee Act 1956.
-There are some unique features of New Zealand trust law that the Trusts Act adds or builds upon, including the ability to have special trust advisers, investment advisers and managers with wide discretionary powers and the ability to add and remove beneficiaries.
+The Trusts Act 2019 (Trusts Act) came into force on 30 January 2021.
+It aims to modernise the law by replacing the archaic Trustee Act 1956.
+There are some unique features of New Zealand trust law that the Trusts Act adds or builds upon, including the ability to have special trust advisers, investment advisers and managers with wide discretionary powers, and the ability to add and remove beneficiaries.
 A protector or investment manager, who again need not be a New Zealand resident, can be given relevant advisory and discretionary powers.
 New Zealand is not a signatory to the Hague Convention on the Law Applicable to Trusts and on their Recognition, and some aspects of New Zealand trust law are not compatible with this Convention.
-New Zealand trusts currently have a maximum trust period of 80 years and the Trusts Act extends this to 125 years.
+New Zealand trusts currently have a maximum trust period of 125 years.

 vi Marital property rights